Why Transition IEPs Still Need Academic Goals

 If Charlie completed a transition survey and showed that he would like to work in a childcare setting someday, creating some goals that incorporate the skills he will need to be successful in this setting is exactly the route we should take.
 For example, this may look like creating time management goals, elapsed time goals, and functional reading goals using words he will need to know.
 These examples of potential academic goals for Charlie would still fit into the transition requirements.

-The focus of a transition IEP should be just that: transitioning a student into independent adulthood.
+The focus of a transition IEP should be just that: transitioning a student into independent adulthood, and per IDEA – get them ready for post-secondary education, employment, and independent living.
 For some students this requires a lot of preparation, while other students just need a bit of additional guidance.
-Either way, our students need to ensure that the academic skills that they have learned that will assist them in their independence are generalized.
+As the caseload manager, you and your students need to ensure that the academic skills that they have learned that will assist them in their independence are generalized.

 Either way, independence includes academic skills, which is why ensuring academics play a role in the transition IEP is so crucial.

-If you’re an upper grades teacher, having transition plans as a part of your paperwork may just feel like one more thing you have to get done.
+If you’re a middle or high school special education teacher, having transition plans as a part of your paperwork may just feel like one more thing you have to get done.
 If we can view transition plans as an extension and an enhancement of academics, it can and will be a less daunting task.